Skip to main content

 Wildfire hazard mitigation mapping tool

-As the Oregon Department of Forestry is overseeing the development and maintenance of a comprehensive statewide map of wildfire risk that will display the five wildfire risk classes: extreme, high, moderate, low and no risk; the division is working on an interactive tool to work in conjunction with the Oregon Wildfire Risk Explorer, that will display wildfire hazard mitigation standards covered in Section R327 of the ORSC.
+As the Oregon Department of Forestry is overseeing the development and maintenance of a comprehensive statewide map of wildfire hazard that will display the three wildfire hazard zones: high, moderate, and low hazard; the division is working on an interactive tool to work in conjunction with the Oregon Wildfire Risk Explorer, that will display wildfire hazard mitigation standards covered in Section R327 of the ORSC.
 This tool will also support the future listing of snow, seismic, and wind design criteria at the property level.

 Developments in the process will be posted here as they become available.